 Regulation 10 is an example of permitted positive discrimination in that the woman on maternity leave can jump the queue to get the alternative job.
 It is almost an automatic right to get the job.
 The question of whether the available job is 'suitable' is a difficult one.
 We are aware of one case, only at the tribunal level and not reported, involving The Body Shop retail chain where the Tribunal held that although the section provides for positive discrimination in favour of the maternity returner over and above equally or better qualified men, the job would not be suitable if the woman were able to perform its duties but to do so relatively incompetently.
 Because of the importance of the word 'suitable' in this context we have created a separate article on this area of law.

-(Please refer to a further article on 'suitable alternative employment' and the case of Bentley v The Body Shop at a link provided at the bottom of this page).
+(Please refer to our further article on 'suitable alternative employment' and the case of Bentley v The Body Shop - there is a link at the bottom of this page).

 Other issues in respect of redundancy dismissals when on maternity leave which the employment tribunal will consider are as follows: (this summary broadly follows the facts of Louise’s case above).